 Description of the MatterAs described in Note 3, the Company's software contracts with customers typically include promises to transfer licenses and services to a customer.
 Judgement is required to determine if the promises are separate performance obligations within the context of the arrangement, and if so, the allocation of the transaction price to each performance obligation.
-The Company's determination of standalone selling price for performance obligations where observable prices are not directly available, or a significant portion of historical prices are not within the range.
+The Company's determination of standalone selling price for performance obligations is based on the midpoint of the range of historical observable prices for goods and services sold separately.
+In addition, the Company estimates the standalone selling price for certain performance obligations where observable prices are not directly available, or a significant portion of historical prices are not within the range.
 The Company estimates the standalone selling price at contract inception considering all information that is reasonably available and based on the amount of consideration for which the Company expects to be entitled in exchange for transferring the promised good or service to the customer.